 - Silicone muffin liners – This is another great option.
 They’re easy to use and reusable, which means more money in your pocket.
 However, muffins can stick to the liners, which presents another issue.

-- Grease! – If you’re not using muffin liners, then you must grease your muffin tins (and silicone muffin liners, if using).
+- Grease! – If you’re not using muffin liners, then you must grease your muffin tins (and silicone muffin liners if using them).
 Spraying down the whole muffin pan inside and out is recommended.
 You can also use butter or your favorite cooking oil too.

 - Don’t overbake – Seriously, if you overbake your muffins, you’re going to have a far more challenging time removing them from the pan.
 This is with proper greasing, too.
 Check on your muffins regularly!